 The NSG will serve as the project's coordination and decision-making body.
 It will meet according to necessity, but not less than once in 6 months, to review project progress, approve project work plans and approve major project deliverables.
 The NSG is responsible for ensuring that the project remains on course to deliver products of the required quality to meet the outcomes defined in the project document.
-The PSC's role will include: (i) overseeing project implementation; (ii) approving annual project work plans and budgets, at the proposal of the Project Manager (PM), for submission to UNDP; (iii) approving any major changes in project plans or programs; (iv) providing technical input and advice; (v) approving major project deliverables; (vi) ensuring commitment of resources to support project implementation; (vii) arbitrating any conflicts within the project and/or negotiating solutions between the project and any parties beyond the scope of the project; (viii) overall project evaluation and (ix) ensuring that UNDP Environmental and Social Screening Procedure safeguards are applied to project implementation.
+The PSC's role will include: (i) overseeing project implementation; (ii) approving annual project work plans and budgets, at the proposal of the Project Manager (PM), for submission to UNDP; (iii) approving major changes in project plans or programs; (iv) providing technical input and advice; (v) approving major project deliverables; (vi) ensuring commitment of resources to support project implementation; (vii) arbitrating any conflicts within the project; (viii) overall project evaluation and (ix) ensuring that UNDP Environmental and Social Screening Procedure safeguards are applied to project implementation.